 Which one would you rather have?
 The second one, right?
 That’s what I thought.
 Add as much context as possible to your log messages with respect to their level and expected granularity.
 That will help its readers get a headstart on fixing the problem.
 But it will also make each message more unique and easily distinguishable.

 2. Use a Standard Date and Time Format

-The timestamp is an essential piece of information that should be included in every log entry.
-It’s no use to know that something happened without knowing when it happened.
+The timestamp is essential information that should be included in every log entry.
+It’s useless to know that something happened without knowing when.
 But how should you include this information?
-That can be a tricky decision since there are many date/time formats out there.
+That can be a tricky decision since many date/time formats exist.

-The best practice is to use a format that is universally understandable and free from ambiguities.
+The best practice is to use a universally understandable format and free from ambiguities.
 The good news is that such format exists and it’s an ISO standard called ISO-8601.
 There are some different variations of the format, but its advantages are present in all of them.
 In short, by using this format you avoid confusion.

 3. Use Local Time + Offset for Your Timestamps

 In the previous section, we told you to use the ISO-8601 format for the timestamps on your log entries.
 But the difficulty of handling time is not restricted to the different formats available.
 You’ll also have to consider timezones and Daylight Saving Time (DST).

 Some people argue that you should only use UTC when logging, which isn’t bad advice (it does solve the problems above.)
 But today, we’re mainly talking about human-readability regarding log files.
 Users will talk in terms of their timezone (e.g., it was about 2pm EST when the problem happened).
 Thus, it might make more sense for the timestamps to be in users’ timezone.
 That makes it easier for the developer performing post-mortem debug to find the relevant log entries.
 But how do you solve the DST and timezones problems while keeping the timestamps in the user’s local time?